RosterElf Logo

 What are the overtime rates in aged care under the SCHADS Award?

 Under the Social, Community, Home Care and Disability Services (SCHADS) Award, overtime rates are 150% for the first two hours and 200% thereafter for full-time employees working beyond 38 hours per week or 10 hours per day.
-Part-time employees working beyond their agreed hours also trigger overtime.
+Part-time employees working beyond their agreed hours also trigger overtime, and weekend or public holiday overtime can stack with penalty rates.

 Why is overtime common in aged care facilities?

 Aged care faces unique overtime pressures including 24/7 staffing requirements, unpredictable resident needs, staff shortages across the sector, high turnover rates, unplanned absences, and regulatory minimum staffing ratios.
-These factors make overtime reduction more challenging than in other industries.
+Because facilities can’t close or slow service when short-staffed, overtime is often the only way to maintain compliant coverage — which makes reduction harder than in other industries.

 Can aged care facilities reduce overtime without affecting care quality?

 Yes.
-Effective strategies include better roster planning with adequate staffing buffers, maintaining a casual pool for coverage, cross-training staff to fill gaps, improving retention to reduce turnover-related gaps, and using predictive scheduling based on historical patterns.
-The key is proactive planning rather than reactive overtime.
+Effective strategies include better roster planning with adequate staffing buffers, maintaining a casual pool for coverage, cross-training staff to fill gaps, improving retention to reduce turnover-related gaps, and requiring overtime pre-approval.
+The key is proactive planning rather than reactive overtime — well-rested staff actually deliver better care, so reduction and quality reinforce each other.

 What role does time and attendance tracking play in overtime control?

 Accurate time and attendance systems identify overtime patterns, trigger real-time alerts when staff approach overtime thresholds, and provide data for roster optimisation.
-Without this visibility, facilities often don't realise overtime is occurring until payroll processing.
+Without this visibility, facilities often don’t realise overtime is occurring until payroll processing — by which point the cost is already locked in.